Have you hit a big ol’ wall while learning Japanese?

 Play a game!

-There’s a cool Japanese language game you can play with yourself in your everyday life to increase your vocabulary.
+There’s a cool language game you can play with yourself in your everyday life to improve your Japanese.

 Practice describing something random you come across during your regular routine.
-If you walk past a park, try to describe the park in excruciating detail.
+For example, if you walk past a park, try to describe it in excruciating detail.
 What’s in the park?
 What plants?
 What animals do you see?
 Do you see people?
 Describe them.
 Is there a bench?
 What color is it?
 What material?
 What does it feel like?

 4. “I can’t get through grammar lessons.”